AnalogBot/cloudflare-ufw/README.md

 ### Install the script

-Git clone this repo to your system, and run the bash script in the normal manner;
+Git clone this repo to your system, open the script in your favorite editor, set the ports you want to allow with the PORT_LIST variable, and then run the bash script in the normal manner;

 ```sudo /your/path/cloudflare-ufw/./cloudflare-ufw.sh```